Jump to:

 When shopping for a budget gaming monitor, one of the most crucial decisions you’ll face is balancing resolution against performance.
 This trade-off directly impacts both visual quality and gameplay smoothness.
 Here are your main resolution options:

-• 1080p (Full HD): The most budget-friendly option that works particularly well on smaller screens (24-27 inches) and requires less GPU power, making it ideal for competitive players or those with mid-range graphics cards.
+1080p (Full HD)Most budget-friendly; works well on smaller screens (24-27 inches) and requires less GPU powerCompetitive gaming or mid-range graphics cards

 2. Refresh Rate & Response Time